-SABB owns 51% of the shares of HSBC Saudi Arabia Limited, a joint venture with HSBC.
-SABB does not consolidate the entity as it does not have management control, nor the power to govern the financial and operating policies of the entity.
-The main activities of HSBC Saudi Arabia Limited are to provide a full range of investment banking services including investment banking advisory, debt and project finance as well as Islamic finance.
-It also manages mutual funds and discretionary portfolios
+SABB owns 51% (2014:51%) of the shares of HSBC Saudi Arabia Limited, a joint venture with HSBC.
+SABB does not consolidate the entity as it does not have rights to variable returns from its involvement with the entity and ability to affect those returns through its power over the entity.
+The main activities of HSBC Saudi Arabia Limited are to provide a full range of investment banking services including investment banking advisory, brokerage, debt and project finance as well as Islamic finance.
+It also manages mutual funds and discretionary portfolios.